Stalking

 • Avoidance of friends/family for fear of perpetrator hurting them

-Many stalking survivors fear they will not be believed or taken seriously if they report stalking to authorities.
-This is a well-founded concern: research indicates that for all genders and identities, the criminal justice system often minimizes the severity of stalking, which increases the risk for a dangerous outcome.
-Due to gender stereotypes, male survivors and many LGBTQIA-identified individuals are especially at risk for having their experiences and concerns minimized.
+Many stalking survivors fear they will not be believed if they report stalking to authorities.
+Research indicates that for all genders and identities, the criminal justice system often minimizes the severity of stalking.
+This increases the risk for dangerous outcomes.
+Due to gender stereotypes, male survivors and many LGBTQIA-identified individuals are at a particularly high risk for having their experiences and concerns minimized.

-Visit the Coping Tools webpage for local and national resources for survivors of stalking and other forms of gender and power-based violence.
+Visit the Self-Help and Crisis Resources for local and national resources for survivors of stalking and other forms of gender and power-based violence.

 More information and facts about stalking: